Why Aren't I in Florida Yet?

 The timing couldn't have been more brutal.

-It was a house seller's post-pandemic market, and the dream of becoming a homeowner kept falling from her reach.
+It was a house seller's post-pandemic market, and the dream of becoming a homeowner kept slipping from her reach.
 She changed tactics as she made house offers and expanded her territory; weeks had turned into months.

 I imagined the fire she had inside extinguished a bit with each rejection.
 Somehow she found the kindling to fire up again--see more houses and make more offers.
-The aftermath of COVID made the homeowner dream elusive for many.
+The aftermath of COVID made the homeowner’s dream elusive for many.

 Meanwhile, my husband and I remotely oversaw our Florida house build from our Pennsylvania home.